neha-rouniyar/playwright-swaglabs/README.md

 ## Testing Approach

-- **End-to-End Testing**: The tests cover the entire process from logging in, adding products to the cart, performing product sorting, and validating the checkout page.
+- **End-to-End Testing**: The tests cover the entire flow—logging in, adding products to the cart, sorting items, and checking out.
-- **Page Object Model (POM)**: The code is organized using POM, where each page of the application (e.g., Login, Cart, Checkout) is represented by a separate class.
-This allows for better code reusability and maintainability.
+- **Page Object Model (POM)**: Each page (e.g., Login, Cart, Checkout) has its own class, making the code reusable and maintainable.

 ## Features Tested

-- **Login**: Testing valid login with valid user credentials.
+- **Login**: Valid login with correct user credentials.
-- **Add to Cart**: Adding products to the cart and verifying cart count.
+- **Add to Cart**: Add products to the cart and check the cart count.
-- **Remove from Cart**: Removing products and verifying cart count decreases.
+- **Remove from Cart**: Remove items and verify the cart count decreases.
-- **Product Sorting**: Testing sorting functionality, including Z-A and price sorting.
+- **Product Sorting**: Sorting by Z-A and price.
-- **Checkout Overview**: Verifying item totals, tax, and the final total during checkout.
+- **Checkout Overview**: Verifying item totals, tax, and the final total at checkout.

 ## Technologies Used

-- **Playwright**: A Node.js library for browser automation.
+- **Playwright**: The library used for browser automation.
-- **Page Object Model (POM)**: A design pattern to organize tests and interact with the web application in a structured way.
+- **Page Object Model (POM)**: A design pattern that keeps things clean and maintainable.

 ## How to Use